 Discover Things To Do In Ghent

 Popular with those who like to avoid busy tourist spots, Ghent is possibly Belgium’s, if not Europe’s, most beautiful city.
 It’s Belgium’s third largest city and home to no fewer than 18 museums, 100 churches and over 400 historical buildings.
 It’s a student town too so there are lots of reasonably priced places to eat, drink and hang out with most places open late.
-The city center is closed to motorised traffic, which allows to maintain a pleasant atmosphere.
+The city centre is closed to motorised traffic, which creates a pleasant, peaceful atmosphere.

 If you prefer you can explore the city by boat (there is a canal system), cycle, with a guide or even in a carriage.

 Tasting unique drinks and delights

 If you love beer then you’ll love Belgium!
 There are over 400 beers to choose from so you’re bound to find a favourite.
 We recommend visiting the De Dulle Griet and Het Trappistenhuis pubs.